-The Kharchi Puja continues for seven days and the people of Tripura with full dedication offer worship to the Fourteen Deities popularly known as Kharchi Puja.
-All round the week offerings to the deity and the ardent hope of the people to make her happy and get her blessings carry on.
-It is a splendid scene; people dance and Tribal and Non Tribal fasten together to shell out honor to the great Mother Goddess Earth.
+The Kharchi Puja continues for seven days and the people of Tripura, with complete dedication, offer worship to the Fourteen Deities popularly known as Kharchi Puja.
+Offerings to the Deity and the people's ardent hope to make her happy and get her blessings to carry on all around the week.
+It is a splendid scene; people dance, and Tribal and Non-Tribal fasten together to shell out honor to the great Mother Goddess Earth.

 Agartala is the place of worship where people from all parts of the country gather and pay due homage to the Deity.
-The earth is supposed to sustain her children with fruits, water and minerals.
-Without all these animal life would not survive.
+The earth is supposed to sustain its children with fruits, water, and minerals.
+Without all these animals, lives would not survive.
 Thus the people of Tripura worship her with dedication and affection.
-To please the Mother Goddess, the people of Agartala offers sacrifices of Goats and Pigeons to the deity.
-They know that "To cherish what remains of the Earth and to foster its renewal is our only legitimate hope of survival."
-Kharchi Puja is thus a multihued and amazing ceremony at Tripura.
+To please the Mother Goddess, the people of Agartala offer sacrifices of Goats and Pigeons to the Deity.
+They know that "To cherish what remains of the Earth and foster its renewal is our only legitimate hope of survival."
+Kharchi Puja is thus a multi-hued and impressive ceremony at Tripura.

 Time for the Kharchi Puja:

-The time for the Kharchi Puja is usually in the month of July; it is said that the month of Sravana is the most auspicious time for the commencement of the Puja.
-So, Agartala witnesses a holy carnival with the advent of the July-the month of incessant rein when Mother Goddess is paid homage by sacrifice of Goats and Pigeons.
+The time for the Kharchi Puja is usually in July; it is said that the month of Sravana is the most auspicious time for the commencement of the Puja.
+So, Agartala witnesses a holy carnival with the advent of July- the month of constant rain when Mother Goddess is paid homage by sacrificing Goats and Pigeons.

 You can contact our tour experts to know more about this Puja and book your holiday in Tripura through our customizable Tripura tour packages.